-Macquarie is one of the largest and longest-tenured infrastructure manager in the world.
-In fact, Macquarie founded the infrastructure asset class back in the mid-1990s, after publicly listing a Sydney toll road, the Hill Motorway Group.
-Today, Macquarie is the world's largest infrastructure manager, with US\$208 billion in assets across a portfolio of more than 170 businesses, which more than 280 million people rely on every day.

-Our listed infrastructure business was also one of the very earliest.
-Established in 2004, the team today manages more than US\$2.6 billion for institutional and wealth clients all around the world.
+Macquarie is one of the largest and longest-tenured listed infrastructure managers in the world.
+Macquarie founded the infrastructure asset class back in the mid-1990s, and our Global Listed Infrastructure business was also a pioneer.
+Established in 2004, the team today manages more than US\$2.8billion for institutional and wealth clients all around the world